Astronomical transit: TESS

 TESS was launched on 18 April 2018, and is planned to survey most of the sky by observing it strips defined along the right ascension lines for 27 days each.
 Each area surveyed is 27 by 90 degrees.
 Because of the positioning of sections, the area near TESS's rotational axis will be surveyed for up to 1 year, allowing for the identification of planetary systems with longer orbital periods.

+Trivia

+In the 18th and 19th century, it was tried with determining the contact times of Venus at her solar transits observed at different places to determine the mean distance of the sun with high precision, but this did not work as expected, because of the black-drop phenomena.

+Lomonossow discovered at a solar transit of Venus her atmosphere.

+The Bonilla observation, the first alleged UFO-photograph shows a transit event, which is either explained by a group of geese or by debris of a comet.